Offer Offer

 Admins like yourself may start finding user login data for one of the following reasons:

-• Comply with the industry regulations: Depending on the industry admins may have to conduct a mandatory user activity checkup.
+• Comply with the industry regulations: Depending on the industry, admins may have to conduct a mandatory user activity checkup.
 This process is part of the regulatory process and must be done at a fixed frequency.

-• Perform security check of the Active Directory: Looking at the login data of individuals admins can figure out whether or not an entry request was genuine.
+• Perform a security check of the Active Directory: Looking at the login data of individuals admins can figure out whether or not an entry request was genuine.
 Moreover, if someone is trying a forced entry it is often characterized by multiple attempts from a remote location.

 • Predecessor to an employee evaluation report: Login information is an important parameter through which companies can check the productivity of their employees.
 Which makes it easier to help those who are falling behind their required quota.

 • Move Active Directory Objects across domains: Migrating Active Directory has become ever more common due to the increase in mergers and acquisitions.
-Having a list of active users helps admin fast-track this transfer which otherwise is a major project on its own.
+Having a list of active users helps admins fast-track this transfer which otherwise is a major project on its own.

 Even though this list is not exhaustive, it covers the majority of the reasons that administrators have in their minds.
 So now as the reasons are out of the way let’s get straight to the PowerShell script you should use.